Peppermint Patty

 Peppermint Patty is a fictional character featured in Charles M. Schulz's comic strip Peanuts.
 Her full name, very rarely used in the strip, is Patricia Reichardt.
+She is often confused with Patty, a character introduced earlier in the Peanuts Comics.
 She is one of a small group in the strip who live across town from Charlie Brown and his school friends (although in The Peanuts Movie, Snoopy in Space, and The Snoopy Show she, Marcie, and Franklin live in the same neighborhood and attend the same school).
 She has freckles and "mousy-blah" hair, and generally displays the characteristics of a tomboy.
 She made her first appearance on August 22, 1966.
 The following year she made her animated debut in the TV special You're in Love, Charlie Brown and began (in the comics) coaching a baseball team that played against Charlie Brown, and thereafter had other adventures with him.
 Uniquely, she refers to Charlie Brown and Lucy as "Chuck" and "Lucille", respectively.
 In most of her appearances, she is attracted to Charlie Brown, based on her reactions.

 History

 Charles M. Schulz modeled Peppermint Patty after a favorite cousin, Patricia Swanson, who served as a regular inspiration for Peanuts.
 Schulz had also named his earlier character Patty after Swanson, and he coined his well-known phrase "Happiness is a Warm Puppy" during a conversation with her in 1959.
 Swanson's roommate Elise Gallaway served as the model for Peppermint Patty's best friend Marcie.
 In later years, especially after lesbian groups began identifying with Peppermint Patty, Schulz downplayed the fact that the character was based on Swanson to protect her privacy.

 In one interview, Schulz stated that he coined Peppermint Patty's name after noticing a dish of peppermint patties in his house and deciding the name was so good that he should use it before another artist thought of the same joke.
 He created the character design to fit the name.
 Peppermint Patty debuted in the strip of August 22, 1966.
 (Note: This has led to some confusion over whether Peppermint Patty is named for simple peppermint candies or the actual York Peppermint Patty.
 In 1966, the York patties had been in existence for a quarter-century but were only offered for sale in the eastern US, where the California-based Schulz was unlikely to come across one.
 They were not rolled out nationally until 1975.)
 In 1972, Schulz introduced the character's last name, Reichardt, which he borrowed from the last name of his secretary, Sue Reichardt, whose favorite character was Peppermint Patty.

-Peppermint Patty was first voiced by Gabrielle DeFaria in the CBS television specials, then by various other child performers both male—such as Christopher DeFaria and Stuart Brotman—and female—including Donna Forman Le Tourneau (1974), Linda Ercoli (1974), Victoria Vargas (1983), Gini Holtzman (1984–1985).
+Peppermint Patty was first voiced by Gabrielle DeFaria in the CBS television specials, then by various other child performers both male—such as Christopher DeFaria (1969-1973), Stuart Brotman (1975-1977) and Brent Hauer (1980-1983)—and female—including Donna Forman Le Tourneau (1974), Linda Ercoli (1974), Victoria Vargas (1983), Gini Holtzman (1984–1985) and Kristie Baker (1986-1988).